William A. Bardeen

-Biography
+Biography and family

-After graduating from Cornell University in 1962, Bardeen earned his Ph.D.
-Degree in Physics from the University of Minnesota in 1968.
-Following research appointments at Stony Brook University and the Institute for Advanced Study in Princeton, he was an Assistant and Associate Professor in the Physics Department at Stanford University.
-In 1975, Bardeen joined the staff of Fermi National Accelerator Laboratory where he has served as Head of the Theoretical Physics Department.
-From 1993 to 1994, he was Head of Theoretical Physics at the SSC Laboratory before its termination.
+Bardeen was born on September 15, 1941 in Washington, Pennsylvania, the son of physicist John Bardeen and Jane Maxwell Bardeen.
+After graduating from Cornell University in 1962, Bardeen earned his Ph.D. degree in physics from the University of Minnesota in 1968.
+Following research appointments at Stony Brook University and the Institute for Advanced Study in Princeton, he was an Associate Professor in the physics department at Stanford University.
+In 1975, Bardeen joined the staff of the Fermi National Accelerator Laboratory where he served as Head of the Theoretical Physics Department from 1987-1993 and 1994-1996.

+From 1993-1994, he was Head of Theoretical Physics at the SSC Laboratory before the project was terminated by act of Congress.